jether360/exam-03-06-25/README.md

 ---

 ## Example Program Flow
-Welcome to the Hacker Password Strength Checker!
+Welcome to the Password Strength Checker!

 - Enter your password: hello